FastFurios/Rest-in-Lease/README.md

 ```
 project-folder$ aws lambda create-function   --function-name rest-in-lease-api-aws   --handler rest_in_lease_api_aws.core::handler   --runtime java8   --memory 512   --timeout 10    --zip-file fileb://./target/uberjar/rest-in-lease-api-aws-0.1.0-SNAPSHOT-standalone.jar  --role arn:aws:iam::545854326725:role/service-role/aws-lambda-03-recv-ret-json-2-log-role-cbh95yyk
 ```
+* Check if upload was successful by refreshing the Lambda functions list in the AWS Lambda console
+* Then continue with the steps in AWS Gateway, see below.

+### AWS API Gateway
+* if none yet create a new API Gateway:
+** protocoll=http